mahesh7199/SE-TEAM-K/README.md

 Mahesh Tanneru - Scrum Master

+* I have conducted the scrum meetings and gave updates and collected the status from team.
+*I have created the database and managed the database.

 Home page:
-     * Home page - buttons,list of jobs, Footer where links are accessable
+     * Home page - buttons,list of jobs, Navigating links in footer.
 	 * contact us(report)

 Recruiter:
      * chat with job seeker(When we click on chat chat will be initiated)